MOISECHRIST/RNAseq_Project/readme.md

 - How many genes are differentially expressed (DE) in the pairwise comparison you selected,
 - How many of the differentially expressed genes are up-regulated vs down-regulated?

+To keep only differentially expressed genes which are both statistically significant and biologically relevant (a sufficient change in expression to be interesting), genes with padj < 5% and Log2FoldChange > 1 or Log2FoldChange < -1 were selected for the next steps of our analysis.

 | Pairwise Comparison | Up-regulated Genes                      | Down-regulated Genes                       | Differentially Expressed Genes   |
 | :--- |:----------------------------------------|:-------------------------------------------|:---------------------------------|
 | WT control vs WT case | 2573                                    | 3682                                       | 6255                             |